josuttis/jthread/README.md

 ====

 <b>source/</b>
-- source code for the implementation and the test suite
+- source code for the reference implementation and the test suite
-  - to test the CV class extensions they are applied to a class condition_variable2
+  - to test the CV class extensions they are applied to a class condition_variable_any2

 <b>tex/</b>
 - final paper and proposed wording using C++ standard LaTeX style